andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 ## Will it fit then?

-A default ethernet frame size is 1500MTU (Maximum Transmission Unit).
+A default IP frame size is 1500MTU (Maximum Transmission Unit).
 When encapsulating a standard ethernet frame using VXLAN some headers are removed from the original frame, and additional headers are being added.
 See illustration:

 ![std-eth-frame](images/image-20241109101619428.png)

-Standard Ethernet fram to a VXLAN encapsulated ethernet frame:
+Standard Ethernet frame to a VXLAN encapsulated ethernet frame:

 ![headers-stripped-and-added](images/image-20241109102130032.png)